songkeys/Translateer/README.md

 Visit <https://t.song.work/> to see more usage.

-**This free demo can only serve 5 concurrent requests.** You are encouraged to host this service on your own server.
+**This free demo can only serve 5 concurrent requests.** It does not collect any data.

 ## Self-Hosted